Attendant Allegedly Attacked By Passenger On Southwest Flight From Sacramento

 “The passenger repeatedly ignored standard inflight instructions and became verbally and physically abusive upon landing,” said the spokesman, Chris Mainz.

-He said police were asked to meet the plane when it arrived in San Diego, and the passenger was taken into custody.READ MORE: Tower Bridge Stuck Due To Bad Motor; All Traffic Being Turned Around
+He said police were asked to meet the plane when it arrived in San Diego, and the passenger was taken into custody.READ MORE: CHP Officer Jumps Out Of The Way Of Suspect Who Allegedly Drove Straight At Him

 The Federal Aviation Administration said Monday that airlines have reported 2,500 incidents of unruly passengers this year, including 1,900 cases in which passengers refused to wear face masks, which are required by federal rule.
 The FAA provided those numbers as it announced it was seeking civil penalties totaling $54,500 against five passengers for behavior ranging from refusing to wear a mask to assaulting flight attendants.